PC-Admin/awx-ansible/README.md

 ## To Do

-- Update AWX to newer version.
-21.9.0/1.1.0 [done]
-- Update awx-on-k3s to newer version.
-1.1.0 [done]
-- Update k9s to latest version. [done]
-- Fix AWX token generation. [done]
-- Fix Rancher. [done]
-- Add basic monitoring with Node Exporter. [done]
-- Refine prometheus/grafana monitoring. [done]
-- Automate backups using borg. [done]
-- Add template for listing current backups on local and remote host. [done]
-- Make AWX regenerate the SSH key for borg@{{ awx_url }} every time. [done]
-- Automate recovery. [done]
-- Create AWX status test [done]
-- Automate routine recovery testing for the AWX setup. [in progress]
+- Automate routine recovery testing for the AWX setup [in progress]
-- Get Apache onto docker too? [in progress]
+- Get Apache onto docker too? []
 - Add email alerts for system issues []